Jbrefach/WSC-ZCEE-Material/docs/topics-guide.md

 # ZCEE Topics Guide

-A curated set of concept explanations, terminology, component details, and technical overviews of z/OS Connect and related technologies.
+z/OS Connect Topics guide has a wide variety of topics, best practices, configuration support, and more pertaining to z/OS Connect